654a/alx-low_level_programming/0x1E-search_algorithms/README.md

-You have a captain's log due before 2023-01-29 (in 1 day)!
+u have a captain's log due before 2023-01-29 (in 1 day)!
 Log it now!
 You just released the advanced tasks of this project.
 Have fun!
 0x1E.
 C - Search Algorithms
 C